Top Gun: Maverick: Accolades

-Lawsuit
+Lawsuits

+2022 Yonay family lawsuit

-In June 2022, the family of Israeli author Ehud Yonay, who wrote the California magazine article "Top Guns" in May 1983 that inspired the first film, sued Paramount for copyright infringement over the release of Top Gun: Maverick and sought damages as well as an injunction against the film's distribution.
+In June 2022, the family of Israeli author Ehud Yonay, whose May 1983 California magazine article "Top Guns" inspired the original film, filed a lawsuit against Paramount.
+They accused the studio of copyright infringement related to the release of Top Gun: Maverick and sought both damages and an injunction to halt the film's distribution.
 Jerry Bruckheimer produced the original film, whose screenplay was written by Jim Cash (died 2000) and Jack Epps Jr.; all three men participated in the sequel.
 According to the lawsuit, Paramount had obtained exclusive film rights to Yonay's article but ignored the 35-year copyright law, wherein the rights reverted to Yonay's widow Shosh and son Yuval in January 2020 after the writer's death in 2012.

-The lawsuit claims that Maverick contains elements similar to the original article and that Paramount continued with the filming, even after receiving notice of the copyright's termination.
-The film distributor considers most of the sequel to have been complete before then, and denies that Maverick is derived from Yonay's article.
+The lawsuit claimed that Maverick contains elements similar to the original article and that Paramount continued with the filming, even after receiving notice of the copyright's termination.
+The film distributor considered most of the sequel to have been complete before then and denied that Maverick was derived from Yonay's article.
+A court dismissed the suit in April 2024, noting that Top Gun: Maverick and the magazine article were not similar beyond their treatment of unprotectable historical facts.

-Future
+2025 Shaun Gray lawsuit

+In April 2025, Shaun Gray, cousin of Maverick co-screenwriter Eric Singer, brought a lawsuit asserting joint authorship of the film.
+Gray claimed that he had written key scenes and "actively participated in story meetings with Singer and the Film's director, Joseph Kosinski," but was not under a traditional work for hire contract with Paramount and so retained copyright to his contributions.
+In July, Judge Jed S. Rakoff dismissed Gray's joint authorship claim but allowed his alternative claim of copyright infringement to continue.
+In August, Paramount Global brought counterclaims of infringement as well as fraud, alleging that Gray had "effectively admitted to infringing" the company's copyright in its pre-existing Top Gun material, as he had not been under a contract with Paramount when he contributed scenes to the film and therefore had produced an unauthorized derivative work.

+Sequel

-In May 2022, Teller revealed that he had been pitching a sequel, which would be tentatively titled Top Gun: Rooster and centered around his character, to Paramount Pictures.
+In May 2022, Teller revealed that he had been pitching a sequel, which would be tentatively titled Top Gun: Rooster and centered on his character, to Paramount Pictures.
 By July of the same year, he stated that he has been having ongoing discussions with Cruise regarding a sequel.
+In January 2024, it was reported that a sequel is in development.
+In May 2025, Christopher McQuarrie confirmed he was writing Top Gun 3.